MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-and-understand-call-summary-sales-app.md

 - Short calls with reschedule requests
 - Short calls in which the contact indicates the call is unwanted

 If the tag is inappropriate, you can delete it.

-Your administrator must enable the **Call categorization (preview)** feature for the system to tag short duration calls.
-You can also view these tags in the **Recent conversations** list in the [Conversation intelligence app](https://sales.ai.dynamics.com/).
+Your administrator must [enable the **Call categorization (preview)**](fre-setup-ci-sales-app.md#configure-microsoft-teams-call-recording) feature for the system to tag short duration calls.
+You can also view these tags in the [Conversation intelligence app](https://sales.ai.dynamics.com/) under **Seller Details** > **Call History** section.
+For more information, see [View a seller’s performance to identify best practices and coaching opportunities](conversation-intelligence-seller-details.md).

 #### Notes tab